 FDA Issues a Serious Health Advisory Regarding Recalled Mesh

-The Food and Drug Administration (FDA) issued a warning about hernia mesh in 2014.
+The Food and Drug Administration (FDA) in the United States issued a warning about hernia mesh device in 2014.
 A public health alert was issued concerning the risks of hernia mesh use.
-Mesh recalls have been linked to six common issues, according to the Food and Drug Administration.
-These include:
+Thousands of hernia mesh recalls have been linked to some common issues, according to the Food and Drug Administration.
+The hernia mesh complications include:

 Recalled Mesh Lawsuits and Settlements